Top of page logo

 How to Get There: Generally Philippines liveaboards bound for Tubbataha depart from Puerto Princesa in Palawan, which you catch a 90 minute flight to from Manila.

-When to Go: Unlike other parts of the Philipines, there is a specific dive season: March – June, when water conditions are at their calmest and visibility at its highest.
+When to Go: Unlike other parts of the Philippines, there is a specific dive season: March – June, when water conditions are at their calmest and visibility at its highest.
 Generally, Tubbataha liveaboards don’t operate outside of this period.

 #6 Puerto Galera, Mindoro (BEST VARIETY)

-There are also four medium sized shipwrecks that make superb entry level wrecks for divers as well as a couple of very nice muck dives, teaming with all kinds of macro critters.
+There are four medium sized shipwrecks that make superb entry level wrecks for divers as well as a couple of very nice muck dives, teaming with all kinds of macro critters.
 It’s also a great place to go night diving.
 Plus, you can make day trips to the nearby Verde Island for incredible deep wall dives.

-When to Go: June to October has the best visibility, however you can dive Puerto Galera year round as due to it’s location it’s fairly sheltered from typhoons.
+When to Go: June to October has the best visibility, however you can dive Puerto Galera year round as due to it’s location its fairly sheltered from typhoons.

 Around the drift dive site sunken island, you have a great chance of seeing schooling milkfish, the national fish of the Philippines.
 There are also many turtles, reef fish and various critters such as frogfish, scorpionfish fish and nudibranch.
 Several dive sites also offer good muck diving.
 Lucky divers may sometimes see whitetip sharks around “the cave” dive site.